Klipper3d/klipper/docs/Delta_Calibrate.md

 excellent results with just a few minutes of time.
 No special probing hardware is necessary to get good results.

+Ultimately, the delta calibration is dependent on the precision of the tower endstop switches.
+If one is using Trinamic stepper motor drivers then consider enabling [endstop phase](Endstop_Phase.md) detection to improve the accuracy of those switches.

 Basic delta calibration
 =======================